-The Focus On Rhabdo Webinar Series continues on August 17th at 2PM Eastern with Dr. Philip Lupo.
+View the Focus On Rhabdo Webinar that was recorded on August 17th at 2PM Eastern with Dr. Philip Lupo.
 Please log onto our website to view the video.

 While several investigators are interested in characterizing the genetic makeup of rhabdomyosarcoma tumors and in improving treatment outcomes among children diagnosed with rhabdomyosarcoma, less work has been done in terms of understanding susceptibility to this important malignancy.
 The goal of epidemiology is not to simply describe the distribution of diseases, but also to identify susceptibility factors for disease, which will ultimately aid in prevention efforts.
 The purpose of this webinar is to briefly review epidemiologic methods for evaluating susceptibility factors, outline what is currently known in terms of the epidemiology of rhabdomyosarcoma, and discuss future directions in epidemiologic studies of rhabdomyosarcoma.